SiteRelEnby/anduril2/README.md

 ## attiny85 lights (unsupported)

-Supported MCUs might only be the attiny1634 at the moment.
+Supported MCUs might only be the attiny1634/1616 at the moment.
 By default, should build successfully for attiny85 MCUs but does not fit in the available space even with no new features added.
-Best bet for making those work with something from here is probably to just take the code and apply it to upstream anduril.
+Best bet for making those work with something from here is to disable more extra/default-on features, or to just take the code and apply it to upstream anduril.
 I will not provide support for these lights.
 Maybe if you pay me to ;)

 <details>
   <summary>attiny85 lights:</summary>